WinVector/data_algebra/README.md

 Let's start with a pipeline example in `Python` (for a record transform example, please see [here](https://github.com/WinVector/data_algebra/blob/master/Examples/cdata/cdata_general_example.ipynb)).

 For our example we will assume we have a data set of how many points different subjects score in a psychological survey.
 The goal is transform the data so that we see what fraction of the subjects answers are in each category (subject to an exponential transform, as often used in [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression)).
-We then treat the per-subject renormalized data as a probabilty or diagnosis.
+We then treat the per-subject renormalized data as a probability or diagnosis.

 The exact meaning of such a scoring method are not the topic of this note.
 It is a notional example to show a non-trivial data transformation need.
 In particular: having to normalize per-subject (divide some set of scores per-subject by a per-subject total) is a classic pain point in data-processing.
 In classic `SQL` this can only be done by joining against a summary table, or in more modern `SQL` with a "[window function](https://en.wikipedia.org/wiki/SQL_window_function)."
 We want to show by working in small enough steps this can be done simply.